Homelessness Response Plan

 Is ok for homeless to camp under bpa powerlines

-Darrell asked about 2 months ago
+Darrell asked 9 months ago

 Thank you for your email and concern.